 Conclusion

 Overall, trekking towards Everest Base Camp does involve some difficulty.
 But with proper preparation and planning, even a beginner can complete this journey.
-Combining the adventure with breathtaking views, upon reaching the base camp, you will be amazed by its surrounding mountain views.
+Combining the adventure with breathtaking views, upon reaching the base camp, you will be amazed by the surrounding mountain views.
 Not only will the trek offer stunning views, but you will also get to enjoy the traditions of local people and make stops in various ancient temples and monasteries.
 The Everest Base Camp is waiting for you.

 FAQs